 - Cool as a cucumber.
 A simple bamboo teepee can be constructed with 4 bamboo stakes and twine, and a compact cucumber variety will happily climb it.
 Swapping out the teepee for 4 corn plants will give you double the harvest.
 Sow the cucumber from seed but plant corn seedlings so the corn is already a decent size before the cukes begin to climb.

 The soil needed to fill the pots needs to have good drainage, a water-retaining substance, aeration, and food to feed the plant.
-I fill my pots with a mixture of compost, some soil-less compost like coconut coir or peat moss (they help retain water, ) something to help aerate it, like crushed shells or vermiculite plus a handful of sheep pellets and worm castings.
+A pre-made potting mix has everything you need or make your own!
+A 1:1:1 mixture of homemade compost, coconut coir for water retention and something to help aerate it, like perlite, coarse pumice or river sand does the trick.

 Pin for later